Getting on board with the ambulance business

 Purchase or Lease an Ambulance

 The most obvious piece of the puzzle when running an ambulance business is the ambulance itself.
-You have the option of purchasing a brand-new ambulance or searching for a used ambulance to save some money.
-Providence Financial has a variety of programs that would help you get your hands on an ambulance.
+You have the option of purchasing a brand-new ambulance or searching or a used ambulance to save some money.
+Providence Financial has a variety of ambulance leasing programs that would help your business get an ambulance.
 These plans include ambulance leasing and a variety of other finance options.
 You may also lease the necessary medical equipment for the ambulance.

-If you are interested in learning more about leasing equipment for your ambulance business, you may check out our dedicated medical equipment section.
+If you are interested in learning more about leasing equipment for your ambulance business, you may check out our dedicated medical equipment section and see why Providence Capital is considered to be one of the top medical equipment leasing companies.
 Additionally, you can speak with one of our medical equipment finance experts at 1-800-341-1288.
 Lastly, if you are interested in getting started with financing or leasing an ambulance or medical equipment you may fill out our quick online application and get approval in as little as 48 hours.